 In the last few weeks alone I’ve received job applications from Senior HR Directors and Management Consultants, Heads Of and Division Leaders.

-Large or small, corporate or casual, every company depends for its success on its talent.
+Large or small, corporate or casual, every company depends on its success on its talent.

 Particularly in the context of well-publicised talent shortages, companies are needing to work harder than ever to attract and retain top talent.